Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 Type Specifications
 ___________________

-Although doing so is optional, WOOPER strongly recommends declaring type specifications as well (and provides suitable constructs for that), like in:
+Although doing so is optional, WOOPER strongly recommends declaring type specifications as well (and provides suitable constructs for that), as for the following request:

 .. code:: erlang